 The sound quality is mediocre as you can expect from a cheap headphone.
 The overall volume of the headphones is medium, not that much that it will start bleeding your ears.
-Onikuma advertises these headphones to have a nice surroundings effect since we have the stereo effect (not comparable to the dual drivers, 5.1 surround headphones).
+Onikuma advertises these headphones to have the effect of a nice surrounding since we have the stereo effect (not comparable to the dual drivers, 5.1 surround headphones).
 I tested that in PUBG.
 The surrounding sound of the steps in the game was clear, however, I got confused at the gunfires sound direction when I set the volume at the highest.
-A single gunfire was clear and one can tell which direction it came from, but that’s not the case with multiple gunfires.
+Single gunfire was clear and one can tell which direction it came from, but that’s not the case with multiple gunfires.
 For gaming, these headphones are perfect, since the volume doesn’t bleed your ears and the surrounding effect is exceptional under that price tag.

 For the music, you can listen to the songs but don’t expect that high from Onikuma K6.
 Why?
 Everything is average here: mid-bass, average volume, average details.
 There’s no noise cancellation in the headphones but they do decrease some background noise while wearing (since they fit perfectly).
 I noted that the voice was pretty clear despite everything being mediocre.